Skip to main content

 Our Patron, President and Vice Presidents

-Our Royal Patron, HRH The Countess of Wessex
+Our Royal Patron, HRH the Duchess of Edinburgh

-HRH The Countess of Wessex has been our charity's Royal Patron since August 2003.
-The Countess took over this role from Her Royal Highness The Princess Royal, who worked actively with our charity for many years.
+HRH the Duchess of Edinburgh has been our charity's Royal Patron since August 2003.
+The Duchess took over this role from Her Royal Highness The Princess Royal, who worked actively with our charity for many years.

 Our President, Jane Asher